dblokhin/proxyme/README.md

-# Proxyme
+# Proxyme SOCKS5 server
-This is an efficient and lightweight implementation of a Socks5 Proxy written in pure Go (Golang) without logging user activity.
+This is an efficient and lightweight implementation of a Socks5 Proxy written in pure Go (Golang) without any dependencies.
 The proxy supports key features like CONNECT, BIND, and AUTH (both with and without username/password authentication).

 ## Project Status